Studies show that culture fit and feeling valued at work affect employee well-being, with culture fit most important.

 To bring out the best in people, organizations must support and care for employee well-being, both individually and collectively.
 A crisis like the pandemic has brought well-being to the forefront of concern; well-being is at its lowest.

 Physical and mental health are in focus, and rightly so.
 According to Wellable's 2021 Employee Wellness Industry Trends Report, 88% of employers are investing more in mental health.
 Ginger's research and Glint's Crisis Insights Report found that 80% of employees express interest in "more employer-sponsored mental health and well-being support," as a response to 42% of global employees having experienced a decline in mental health since the pandemic began.
+(To review if your work place is toxic, click here.
+To assess if your workplace is toxic, click here.)

 Many factors contribute to our mental well-being at work, such as psychological safety & support, organizational culture, transparent leadership, respect, recognition, and work-life balance.
 A complete list is available from the Canadian Center for Occupational Health and Safety.
 Our interest to learn how culture and recognition impact mental health led us to this study.